 Unique combination of naturally-occurring resins: Linseed oil, wax, rosemary and lemon.

 Millions of plastic utensils are thrown away every day.
-Plastic utensils take 500 to 1000 years to degrade.
+Plastic utensils take 500 to 1000 years to disintegrate i.
 (1).
-In the awareness global campaign aimed at reducing plastic (bags, straws, bottles, utensils, etc.) (2,3), JUstenbois brings an eco-friendly, zero-waste, safe and sustainable solution.
+In the global awareness campaign aimed at reducing plastic (bags, straws, bottles, utensils, etc.) (2,3), JUstenbois brings an eco-friendly, zero-waste, safe and sustainable solution.

 Have you thought about bringing your utensils to work, to school or on picnics?
 With JUstenbois’ maple wood utensils, this will quickly become a habit you will not want to do without.

-A maple cutlery from JUstenbois will accompany you for the next 15 years.
+Maple cutlery from JUstenbois could accompany you for the next 15 years.
 In comparison, bamboo utensils have a shelf life of about 3 to 6 months (according to a dozen of bamboo utensils users met in exhibitions where Justenbois was present) and do not offer the softness, strength and ergonomic shape and style of JUstenbois utensils.
 After 15 years, you will have bought one maple utensil cutlery for the modest sum of 0,19$/month (2,33$/year).
 While for bamboo we speak about 2,60$/month (30$/year).